SuperCh-SE-NCSU/Project2_badsmell/README.md

 We divided the total number of issues monthly, and get an array for each project.

 ```
-Number of issues every month:
+Number of issues every week:
   Project1: [24, 9, 4, 2, 5, 6, 5, 8]
   Project2: [10, 12, 4, 1, 1, 1, 1, 37, 1]
   Project3: [21, 8, 9, 2, 9, 10, 26, 5]